LECA-MALBIO/metabar-bias/README.md

 All raw data files are processed with the scripts in data_processing.Rmd.

-Analyses are done in the scripts in metabar_bias.Rmd and with the Julia scripts inference_metabarcoding.jl and inference_pcr_efficiency.jl
-(explained in metabar_bias.Rmd).
+Analyses are done in the scripts in metabar_bias.Rmd and with the Julia scripts metabar_bias_functions.jl, inference_pcr_efficiencies_ps.jl and inference_taqman.jl (explained in metabar_bias.Rmd).

 The Taqman probes are designed in Taqman_design.Rmd.